Approved by the Raise the Bar Committee on January 9, 2017

-Adopted by the Executive Committee of the Board of Direction on October 5, 2014
+Adopted by the Board of Direction on March 17, 2017

-The American Society of Civil Engineers (ASCE) supports the attainment of an engineering body of knowledge for entry into the practice of engineering at the professional level, i.e., practice as a licensed professional engineer, through appropriate engineering education and experience, and validation by passing the licensure examinations.
+The American Society of Civil Engineers (ASCE) supports the attainment of an the Civil Engineering Body of Knowledge for entry into the practice of civil engineering at the professional level, i.e., practice professional engineer, through appropriate engineering education and experience, and validation by passing the licensure examinations.
 To that end, ASCE supports an increase in the amount of engineering education, such that the requirements for licensure would comprise a combination of:

 ASCE encourages institutions of higher education, governments, employers, engineers, and other appropriate organizations to endorse, support, promote, and implement the attainment of an appropriate engineering body of knowledge for individual engineers.
 For civil engineering, the established Body of Knowledge includes (1) the fundamentals of math, science, and engineering science, (2) technical breadth, (3) breadth in the humanities and social sciences, (4) professional practice breadth, and (5) technical depth or specialization.
 Attainment of the Civil Engineering Body of Knowledge requires additional education beyond the bachelor's degree for the practice of civil engineering at the professional level.
 The implementation of a path to attain the Civil Engineering Body of Knowledge should occur through establishing appropriate curricula in the formal education process, appropriate experience guidelines in the workplace and related education and experience standards in the law and rules of each of the engineering licensing jurisdictions.